The Latest: House managers wrap up 1st full day of arguments

 Donald Trump’s impeachment trial temporarily ground to a standstill when Republican Sen. Mike Lee of Utah objected to the prosecutors’ characterization of a phone call he fielded from the then-president just as senators were being evacuated during the Capitol siege.

 It had been reported that Trump mistakenly called Lee when he was trying to reach Sen. Tommy Tuberville, the Republican from Alabama.
-According to the reports, including an account Lee gave to the Deseret News in Utah, Trump was trying to reach Tuberville to discuss objecting to the certification of Electoral College votes.
+According to the reports, Trump was trying to reach Tuberville to discuss objecting to the certification of Electoral College votes.

 House prosecutor Rep. David Cicilline recounted news reports, but Lee objected and asked that they be stricken from the record as false.

-Note: (This item has been corrected by removing a reference to a report in the Deseret News that Trump called Tuberville to discuss objecting to the electoral certification; the News story did not report the reason for Trump's call to Tuberville.)